amir002001/ogmir/README.md

 ## Roadmap

-- [ ] Limit to only enable calls from my cloudinary instance
+- [ ] Limit to only enable calls from my Cloudinary instance
 - [ ] add MIT license

 See the [open issues](https://github.com/amir002001/ogmir/issues) for a full list of proposed features (and known issues).